 In this video, I'll cover 4 strategies to consider if chronic diarrhea is wearing you down.
 Keep in mind that I'm discussing symptoms caused by IBS.
 If you have other health issues that factor in, other strategies may be needed.

-Check out part 1 in the series: 3 Ways To Deal with Constipation from IBS (and 1 thing NOT to do)
+- Part 1: 3 Ways To Deal with Constipation from IBS (and 1 thing NOT to do)

 Now onto part 2...

 How To Deal with IBS-D (Try these 4 strategies in this order!)